remarkjs/react-markdown/README.md

   single argument - `uri`.
 The returned value is used in place of the original.
 * `renderers` - _object_ An object where the keys represent the node type and the value is a React component.
 The object is merged with the default renderers.
-The props passed to the component varies based on the type of node.
+The props passed to the component consties based on the type of node.

 The node types available are the following, and applies to both `renderers` and `allowedTypes`/`disallowedTypes`: